Swimmer Matthew strikes gold at games

-A TALENTED young Tavistock swimmer has come home with no fewer than seven medals from the Junior Commonwealth Games and Olympic dreams ignited, writes Sarah Pitt.
+A TALENTED young Tavistock swimmer has come home with no fewer than seven medals from the Commonwealth Youth Games, writes Sarah Pitt.

 Matthew Ward, 18, attended Tavistock’s Mount Kelly where he trained with coaches Emma Collings-Barnes and Greg King-Limb at the Mount Kelly Swim Centre.

+He represented Scotland in the annual games, the young people's version of the Commonwealth Games, held in Trinidad and Tobago.

-He represented Scotland at the Junior Commonweatlth Games, as he was born and raised in Scotland although has called Tavistock home for four years now.
+Born in Scotland and partly raised in the US, he has called Tavistock home for four years now.

-Matthew did spectacularly well, coming back from the commonwealth games at the end of least week with four individual golds in the 50, 100, 200 metre backstroke and the 200m IM (individual medley).
+Matthew did spectacularly well, coming back with four individual golds in the 50, 100, 200 metre backstroke and the 200m IM (individual medley).

 He also got a silver medal in the 100 freestyle and an additional two silver medals in the mixed freestyle and mixed medley relays.

-Matthew, who returned home at the weekend, said: “It just is a dream come true to come away with being the most succeessful sportsman at the Commonwealth Youth Games.
+Matthew, who returned home at the weekend, said: “It just is a dream come true to come away with being the most successful sportsman at the Commonwealth Youth Games.

-I have been concentrating on this for a couple of years now and it is just that everything was heading in the right direction.

 He had success earlier in the summer, at the European Junior Championships in Belgrade in Serbia, where he represented Great Britain alongside fellow Mount Kelly swimmers Blythe Kinsman and Erin Little.